-Relevant information includes all details about the alleged incident that the complainant or third party reporter has shared and that the Title IX Office will need to make an initial assessment, such as the names of the respondent, the complainant, and other individuals who are potential witnesses and the date, time, and location of any incidents that were disclosed to the responsible employee.
+Relevant information includes all details about the alleged incident that the complainant or thirdparty reporter has shared and that the Title IX Office will need to make an initial assessment, such as the names of the respondent, the complainant, and other individuals who are potential witnesses and the date, time, and location of any incidents that were disclosed to the responsible employee.

 The responsible employee will not investigate allegations or pressure the complainant to disclose information not freely given to the responsible employee.
-Generally, the transfer of information will fulfill the obligations of the responsible employee.